 —Europe Fit for the Digital Age, European Parliament Legislative Train 06.2023

 According to Mark Browne, Partner at Clerkin Lynch LLP, MiCA came about because of the lack of legislative clarity in the EU market.
-Do tokens fall under existing legislation including MiFID, the Electronic Money Directive, or the Payment Services Directive?
+Do tokens fall under existing legislation, including MiFID, the Electronic Money Directive, or the Payment Services Directive?
 It's subject to interpretation and very unclear.

 The potential for conflicting regulations at the national level confused the situation even further.
-The lack of clear and specific regulation resulted in diminished consumer protection and could discourage regulated businesses from pursuing opportunities in the region.
+The lack of clear and specific regulation diminished consumer protection and could discourage regulated businesses from pursuing opportunities in the region.

 Scope